JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_1.md

 - 22\.
 God's light of ... is stronger than the sun (4)
 - 26\.
 One of Joshua's brothers was called ....
 (4)
 - 27\.
 A group of traders with their bags and camels is called....
 (7)
 - 28\.
-Joshua's uncle lived by the .... of Galileee (3)
+Joshua's uncle lived by the .... of Galilee (3)
 - 29\.
 The potter in Nazareth was called ....
 (6)
 - 32\.
 Herod ruled over the land of ...
 (7)
 - 33\.
 How old you are is called your ....
 (3)
 - 34\.
 Joshua learned to weave on a...
 (4)
 - 35\.
 Can you .... a boat?
 (3)
 - 36\.
-When Joshua was borm all the .... of earth sang a song of glory
+When Joshua was born all the .... of earth sang a song of glory
 - 38\.
 The Jewish .... said that you must not make idols or images (3)
 - 40\.
 A new thought in your mind is sometimes called an ....
 (4)
 - 42\.
 We call our planet ...
 (5)